How to use Hay in the present tense in Spanish

 There is a cat in the room.

 Still facing difficulties with 'Hay in the present tense'?
-Improve your Spanish with Gymglish - try our Spanish lessons for free now and receive a free level assessment!
+Learn and enhance your Spanish grammar through our online Spanish course.
+Start with a free test and improve today!

 What our users say: